bbauska/Coursera-Bootstrap/readme.md

 And what exactly does Bootstrap grid involve, that enables us to design responsive websites?

-Let\'s talk a bit more detail about the Bootstrap grid system, and how it supports responsiveness next.
+Let&apos;s talk a bit more detail about the Bootstrap grid system, and how it supports responsiveness next.

 We saw the use of the viewport meta tag in the previous lesson, when we